CybrAvnish/mastring-git/readme.md

-this is to track the process in git

-Hey i am making this to creat a conflit to learn git you fuking cocok i am stronger that you moshhead.
+this is to track the process in git i am stronger that you moshhead you fucking four sward style.